From Causal Dynamical Triangulations To Astronomical Observations: Introduction

 In particular, it has been shown that the spectral dimension\footnote{The precise definition will be given in the subsequent section.} characterizing the diffusion process can be parametrized in the following way \cite{Ambjorn:2005db}:

 where $\sigma$ is the diffusion time.
 At the representative point in phase C ($\kappa_0=2.2$, $\Delta=0.6$) the values $a=4.02$, $b=119$ and $c=54$ \cite{Ambjorn:2005db} and $a=4.06$, $b=135$ and $c=67$ \cite{Coumbe:2014noa} have been obtained from numerical simulations.
 In both cases, four dimensional space-time ($d_S \approx 4$) is correctly recovered in the IR limit ($\sigma \rightarrow \infty$).
-However, in the UV limit ($\sigma \rightarrow 0$) dimensional reduction to $d_S \approx 2$ is predicted.
+However, in the UV limit ($\sigma \rightarrow 0$) dimensional reduction to $d_S \approx 2$ was observed.
 This effect is not reserved to CDT only and has been noticed in other approaches to quantum gravity as well \cite{Carlip:2009kf}.
+Moreover, recent numerical studies revealed that the UV behavior of the spectral dimension may change depending on which part of the phase C is considered.
+In particular, in has been shown that when $C-A$ transition line is approached, the UV limit of the spectral dimension is consistent with $d_S \approx 3/2$ \cite{Coumbe:2014noa}.
+Worth noticing is that, such value of the spectral dimension may have theoretical relevance (see Ref. \cite{Laiho:2011ya}).
+In what follows, we will refer to two different UV values of the spectral dimension mentioned above.
+However, the performed calculations will allow to consider also other possible values of the spectral dimension in the UV limit.

-The expression (\ref{SpectralParametrization}) is a starting point for further considerations.
-After fixing the IR value $d_S$ to be precisely equal to the topological space-time dimension $d=4$ and parametrizing the departure from $d_S=2$ in UV by $\epsilon$ we obtain
+The expression (\ref{SpectralParametrization}) is a starting point for our further considerations.
+After fixing the IR value $d_S$ to be precisely equal to the topological space-time dimension $d=4$ and we obtain